-As of April 1, 2012, we had unrestricted cash and cash equivalents of \$302.1 million as compared to \$725.6 million as of January 1, 2012.
-In addition, we had \$125.0 million available under our Revolving Credit Facility with Credit Agricole as of April 1, 2012, which was subsequently drawn down on April 9, 2012.
-Our cash balances are held in numerous locations throughout the world, including substantial amounts held outside of the United States.
-The amounts held outside of the United States representing the earnings of our foreign subsidiaries which, if repatriated to the United States under current law, would be subject to United States federal and state tax less applicable foreign tax credits.
+As of July 1, 2012, we had unrestricted cash and cash equivalents of \$366.3 million as compared to \$725.6 million as of January 1, 2012.
+Our cash balances are held in numerous locations throughout the world and as of July 1, 2012, we had approximately \$149.2 million held outside of the United States.
+This offshore cash is used to fund operations of our EMEA and APAC business units as well as non-U.S. manufacturing operations, which requires local payment for product materials and other expenses.
+The amounts held outside of the United States represents the earnings of our foreign subsidiaries which, if repatriated to the United States under current law, would be subject to United States federal and state tax less applicable foreign tax credits.
 Repatriation of earnings that have not been subjected to U.S. tax and which have been indefinitely reinvested outside the U.S. could result in additional United States federal income tax payments in future years.

 On July 5, 2010, we formed our AUOSP joint venture.
 Under the terms of the joint venture agreement, our subsidiary SunPower Technology, Ltd. ("SPTL") and AU Optronics Singapore Pte.
 Ltd. ("AUO") each own 50% of AUOSP.
 Both SPTL and AUO are obligated to provide additional funding to AUOSP in the future.
 During the second half of fiscal 2010, we, through SPTL, and AUO each contributed total initial funding of \$27.9 million.
 In fiscal 2011, both SPTL and AUO each contributed an additional \$80.0 million in funding and will each contribute additional amounts to the joint venture in fiscal 2012 through 2014 amounting to \$241.0 million, or such lesser amount as the parties may mutually agree (see the Contractual Obligations table below).
 In addition, if AUOSP, SPTL, or AUO requests additional equity financing to AUOSP, then SPTL and AUO will each be required to make additional cash contributions of up to \$50.0 million in the aggregate.
 Further, we could in the future guarantee certain financial obligations of AUOSP.
 On November 5, 2010, we entered into an agreement with AUOSP under which we will resell to AUOSP polysilicon purchased from a third-party supplier and AUOSP will provide prepayments to us related to such polysilicon, which we will use to satisfy prepayments owed to the third-party supplier.
-We expect to receive prepayments from AUOSP in fiscal 2012 amounting to \$60 million.
+We expect to receive prepayments from AUOSP in fiscal 2012 amounting to \$40 million.